streamnative/mop/README.md

 ## Declarations

 Currently, MoP has the following implementations that do not meet the MQTT Spec:
-- The MQTT spec calls for terminating existing clients with the same ClientID on `CONNECT`.
-But MoP only implements on proxy or broker side, not across cluster.
 - `Last Will` implements not across cluster.

 ## Project maintainers